Shazwazza/Articulate/DEVELOP.md

 For the full build command, parameter, lane, lock file, and smoke test reference, see [BUILD.md](BUILD.md).

+### Switching Umbraco lanes locally

+The local dev database is lane-specific: Umbraco does not down-grade schema across major versions.
+If you started the test website with `ArticulatePackageLane=v18` and then switch to `v17` (e.g. via `Directory.Build.props.user` or the IDE's launch profile), point v17 at a **fresh** database and let it migrate.
+Do not reuse the v18 DB or schema checks will fail.
+Back up any local content first.

 ## Client development

 The Back Office client is a pnpm workspace at `src/Articulate.Web/Client` with